 where $d\sigma_r$ is the normalized surface measure on the sphere $S_r(x).$ Then $\hat\mu$ will satisfy the functional equation

 Thus, we infer that $\hat\mu(x)=0$ if and only if $R\hat\mu(x,r)=0$ for all $r>0.$

-In an interesting article by Zalcman et al. \cite{AVZ}, it has been shown that for $f$ to be continuous function on $\mathbb R^n$ if $Rf(x,r)=0$ for all $r>0$ and for all $x\in C.$ Then $f\equiv0$ if and only if $C$ is a non-harmonic cone in $\mathbb R^n.$ In integral geometry, such sets are called sets of injectivity for the spherical means. we skip here to write more histories of sets of injectivity for the spherical means in various set ups.
-Though, we would like to refer \cite{ABK,AK,AN2,AQ,AR,AVZ,NRR,NT1, Sri, Sri2, Sri3}, however, this is an incomplete list of the articles on the sets of injectivity.
+In an interesting article by Zalcman et al. \cite{AVZ}, it is shown that for $f$ to be continuous function on $\mathbb R^n$ if $Rf(x,r)=0$ for all $r>0$ and for all $x\in C,$ then $f\equiv0$ if and only if $C$ is a non-harmonic cone in $\mathbb R^n.$ In integral geometry, such sets are called sets of injectivity for the spherical means.
+We do not digress here to give more history of sets of injectivity for the spherical means in various set ups, still, we would like to refer to \cite{ABK,AK,AN2,AQ,AR,AVZ,NRR,NT1, Sri, Sri2, Sri3}.
+However, this is an incomplete list of the articles on the sets of injectivity.

-Thus in view of the above result, it follows that $\hat\mu\equiv0$ if and only if $C$ is a non-harmonic cone in $\mathbb R^n.$ As $\mu$ is a signed measure, we again need to go through the proof of Theorem \ref{th11}, in order to show that $\mu=0.$
+Thus, in view of the above result, it follows that $\hat\mu\equiv0$ if and only if $C$ is a non-harmonic cone in $\mathbb R^n.$ As $\mu$ is a signed measure, we again need to go through the proof of Theorem \ref{th11}, in order to show that $\mu=0.$

 Now, consider $\Lambda$ to be an arbitrary set in $\mathbb R^n.$ Then, it is clear that $(S^{n-1}, \Lambda)$ is HUP if and only if $\Lambda$ is a set of injectivity for spherical mean over a class of certain real analytic functions.
 However, the latter problem is yet not settled. \end{remark}